Michael Hardenfelt (E-mail: m@hardenfelt.pl) – Tour guide in Warsaw and the rest of Poland. Phone: +48 600 43 53 83

 Polish textbooks will teach students that the Pope was the reason for the fall of communism in Poland, and thus also in Central Europe and later in the Soviet Union.
 In particular, the Pope’s visits in 1979, 1983 and 1987 helped to give the Polish people a sense of achievement in the development of society.
 The Pope’s influence may be exaggerated, as there were many players who influenced the events of 1989, but there is no doubt that he played a role.

-Pope John Paul II - Poland - history - Polish legends
+Pope John Paul II - Poland - history - impact on Polish society

 He later visited Poland twice in 1991, and I myself remember the visit to Wroclaw in 1997, where the whole city was in a state of exaltation for six months before His Holiness’ visit.
 But the city got a lot of new facades and squares.
 And then he came again in 1999 and the last visit in 2002.